 Transfusion of RBCs stored ≥ 14 days may be associated with increased rates of infection, thrombosis, morbidity, and mortality in hospitalized human patients, especially those with trauma, after surgery, or in an ICU.

 Our choice of enrolling dogs with IMHA and IMT to evaluate potential adverse effects of “old” RBC transfusions is based on:

 - A retrospective study of 3,187 canine patients that received RBC transfusions at MJR VHUP, in which a logistic regression model indicated that for dogs with hemolysis (n=514), 89% of which had immune-mediated hemolytic anemia, longer duration of PRBC storage was a negative risk factor for survival; for every 7 day increase in storage, there was a 0.79 lesser odds of 30 day survival (95% CI 0.64-0.97; P=0.025).

 - Our preliminary data from autologous PRBC transfusions in healthy dogs in which there was evidence of a pro-inflammatory cytokine response, exemplified by MCP-1.
 Interestingly, increased serum concentrations of MCP-1 and interleukin (IL)-18 have been documented in dogs with IMHA compared with controls and were independently associated with mortality.

-Study design: Prospective, randomized clinical trial enrolling 60 client-owned dogs with primary IMHA deemed to be in need of a RBC transfusion.
+Study design: Prospective, randomized clinical trial enrolling 60 client-owned dogs with primary IMHA and 60 dogs with IMT deemed to be in need of a RBC transfusion.

 Benefits to client for participation in study (total value ~ $1300):